-Each person has special needs and copes with their destiny in their own way.
-Someone with a life limiting illness is no different.
+Each person has special needs and copes with his destiny in his own way.
+Someone with a life-limiting illness is no different.
+Don't let concern for saying the "wrong thing" keep you away from a friend or loved one who is facing death.
 By simply being with this person and remaining sensitive to his or her needs, you can help that person along this unfamiliar path, and learn a lot about living too.